microsoft/MSLab/Scenarios/BitLocker with JEA/readme.md

 ![](/Scenarios/BitLocker%20with%20JEA/Screenshots/ADGroupsAndUsersResult.png)

 And let's configure JEA on computers BitLocker1 and BitLocker2.
 Note how many commands are needed.
-It's because commandLet's in BitLocker module are using it (I did not test all commands, therefore the list might be bigger).
+It's because commandlets in BitLocker module are using it (I did not test all, therefore the list might be bigger).
 The only extra command is wmoami just to demonstrate whoami output.

 ````PowerShell
 $computers="BitLocker1","BitLocker2"